wtnwin111/interview/README.md

           2   2
            \   \
            3    3
+    27)Given n, generate all structurally unique BST's (binary search trees) that store values 1...n.
+       For example, Given n = 3, your program should return all 5 unique BST's shown below.

+          1         3     3      2      1
+           \       /     /      / \      \
+            3     2     1      1   3      2
+           /     /       \                 \
+          2     1         2                 3

 ##C6: Graph
     1) What's the maximum number of edges in a Directed Asynclic Graph with N node.